-Marcus Tullius Cicero, one of the few men ever to break into the Roman aristocracy -- not only from outside the aristocracy but even from outside Rome -- was a gifted and prolific speaker, and rose on the strength of those gifts through the ranks to achieve the consulship in 63 B. C. -- two years before the first of these letters were written.
+Marcus Tullius Cicero, one of the few men ever to break into the Roman aristocracy — not only from outside the aristocracy but even from outside Rome — was a gifted and prolific speaker, and rose on the strength of those gifts through the ranks to achieve the consulship in 63 B. C. — two years before the first of these letters was written.
 During the turbulent and extraordinary last years of the Roman republic, he brought the art of rhetoric to its highest level, and was at the helm of the state when the conspiracy of Catiline was uncovered.
 Though once standard fare in high school Latin courses, the four speeches he prepared on that occasion are atypical.
 The Catilinarian orations are great ringing denunciations of the traitor, so effective and overpowering, in fact, that the last three were never delivered: Catiline fled Rome after the first.
-Most of the surviving speeches of Cicero are legal defenses, though, not prosecutions, and marked with a range of emotion running from pathos to sly humor.
-Ever mindful of his place in history, though, Cicero made sure that the remaining Catilinarian orations were published later, even though they were never given.
+Most of the surviving speeches of Cicero are legal defenses, rather than prosecutions, and marked with a range of emotion running from pathos to sly humor.
+Ever mindful of his place in history, though, Cicero made sure that the remaining Catilinarian orations were published later, even though they were never delivered.

-Cicero is often seen as Caesar's opposite, and there is something to the comparison.
+Cicero is often seen as Caesar’s opposite, and there is something to the comparison.
 Where Caesar was a member of the oldest of patrician clans, and was cool, controlled, and confident, Cicero was pathologically insecure of his place, and could be flighty, vain, and self-conscious.
-Always aware that he was an outsider, Cicero could read a world of meaning into a social situation, and detect in the slightest gestures all manner of slights and offenses.
+Always aware that he was an outsider, Cicero could read a world of meaning into a social situation, and detect all manner of slights and offenses in the slightest gestures.
 Watching him cope with his own preoccupation with his place is sometimes a little embarrassing, but the fine precision of his observation, and his keen analysis, is extraordinary nevertheless.
 This dichotomy can be seen in the writing styles of the two men as well.
 Even in an informal context like a letter, Cicero crafts and sculpts his words to match a complex and precise sense, going over and around an idea with many words, subtly shaping, shading, modifying, and balancing his prose.
-Caesar is content to be blunt and a little cryptic.
+Caesar is content to be blunt and often a little cryptic.

-And while best known for his speeches, it is perhaps in his letters to those closest to him that these contradictory characteristics come out most clearly.
+While best known for his speeches, it is perhaps in his letters to those closest to him that Cicero’s contradictory characteristics come out most clearly.
 Between these two letters there is a great difference in tone and style.
 Try to put your finger on what that difference is.
 And try to identify those things about either one that seem familiar.
 For in many ways his style and his attitude would be throughly at home in twentieth-century America.
-It is instructive to compare Cicero's way of looking at his world with our own, and to note the vast difference between these writings and the grittily realistic world of Thucydides.
-Cicero's world is thoroughly social, and his notion of the hero -- a model he tried in his own way to fulfil -- was the great man of civic affairs -- the thoughtful statesman, always attempting to achieve the concordia omnium bonorum -- the concord of all the good people.
+It is instructive to compare Cicero’s way of looking at his world with our own, and to note the vast difference between these writings and the grittily realistic world of Thucydides.
+Cicero’s world is thoroughly social, and his notion of the hero — a model he tried in his own way to fulfil — was the great man of civic affairs — the thoughtful statesman, always attempting to achieve the concordia omnium bonorum — the concord of all the good people.

 Now Canosa, where Atticus stopped on his way to Brundisium.